Simple language

 The most important feature of the open children's and youth area is that everyone participates voluntarily in the offers and events.

-Political Education at the IBZ
+Political Continuing Education at the IBZ

 This Intercultural educational work Peace House is a state-recognised institution of political adult education.
 The abbreviation is IBF.